Traveling on a low FODMAP diet: 7 tips

 Note: the low FODMAP diet is not a gluten-free diet.
 You could also decide to tell the restaurant that you cannot have wheat.
 I have noticed, however, that most restaurants get a bit confused when I say that I have to eat wheat-free and that gluten-free is understood better in general.

 That is why I choose to say that I have to eat gluten-free.
-It is a bit more restrictive than necessary maybe, but in my experience it is the easiest solution.
+It is a bit more restrictive than necessary maybe, but in my experience, it is the easiest solution.

 3. Try to eat enough fruit and vegetables

 My symptoms immediately get worse when I do this.
-Too much fat, sugar and heavy meals have a huge impact on my IBS symptoms and these are also known IBS triggers.
+Too much fat, sugar, and heavy meals have a huge impact on my IBS symptoms and these are also known IBS triggers.

 Therefore it is good to try to keep eating enough fruit and vegetables when you are on holiday.
 Of course, you can enjoy treats, but those two can go hand in hand.
-I notice a big difference in my symptoms when I alternate treats with healthy meals and enough fruit and vegetables.

-4. Low FODMAP on holiday: keep moving
+4. Travelling on a low FODMAP diet: keep moving

-Therefore, I try to keep moving when I am on holiday, but usually this is not a problem.
+Therefore, I try to keep moving when I am on holiday, but usually, this is not a problem.
 I often walk a lot more when I am on holiday than when I am at home.
-We try to alternate beach days with active days where we go sightseeing, walking or go for a hike in the mountains.
+We try to alternate beach days with active days where we go sightseeing, walking, or go for a hike in the mountains.

-Like this, moving is something I don’t even have to think about it.
 If you like it, you can also do sports when you are on holiday.
 I really like bringing my running gear with me on holiday, so I can explore my holiday destination while running.

 I often discover new places like that and that is a lot of fun.